-A fact sheet has been prepared to provide some additional information regarding the new community leasing policy.
+A number of factsheets have been prepared to provide some additional information regarding the new community leasing policy..

 For organisations that currently have tenure, Council will be in contact to provide additional information relating to the renewal or re-negotiation of your agreement under the terms and conditions of the new policy.

 If you have any questions in regards to the new community leasing policy, please contact Council.

 Organisations wishing to renew their tenure agreement/s with Council must complete the community leasing renewal application form and provide the required paperwork.

 Refer to your tenure arrangement for maintenance responsibilities.
 If the maintenance responsibility lies with Council, submit a request for maintenance.